tascott/bonniesmonorepo/docs/seoguide.md

 *   **Comprehensive Content Review**: All major sections of the homepage were reviewed and updated:
     *   **Hero Section**: Enhanced H1, descriptive text, and added a contextual link to the `/about` page (or section, if SPA).
     *   **Services Section**: Improved section title, service card titles, descriptions, and image alt texts.
 Added internal links from each service card to corresponding sections on a `/services` page (e.g., `/services#field-hire`) and an "Explore All Services" button linking to `/services`. *Note: If `/services` is not a separate page but part of the SPA homepage, these links should point to local anchors like `#field-hire`.*
-    *   **Locations Section**: Optimized section title and descriptive text to include all target service areas (Shenley, Radlett, Mill Hill, Barnet, Stanmore, London Colney, St Albans, Potters Bar, Elstree, Borehamwood).
+    *   **Locations Section**: Optimized section title and descriptive text to include all target service areas (Barnet, Whetstone, Mill Hill, Edgware, Stanmore, Bushey, Aldenham, Radlett, Shenley, Napsbury Park, St Albans, London Colney, Borehamwood, Elstree).
 Improved image alt texts.
     *   **FAQ Section**: Refined existing FAQs and added new, SEO-targeted FAQs focusing on specific services and locations.
     *   **Call to Action (CTA) Section**: Updated heading and descriptive paragraph for better keyword integration and clarity.
     *   **Gallery Section**: Revised section title, subtitle, and image alt texts to be more descriptive and include service/location keywords.